andrewluetgers/loot/README.md

 ### Models
   * **$define(type, options)** creates a schema definition (which is a speaker) with given options that will be associated with the given type string.
 Once this is done you can use $model to create an instance of that type.
 Provide only a pre existing schema type string and it will return that schema.
   * **$schema(type)** an alias for define which makes more sense for getter-syntax usage.
-    * __getModelInstances__ returns an array of all model instances based on this schema, see "$models" alias below
+    * __getInstances__ returns an array of all model instances based on this schema, see "$models" alias below
+    * __newInstance()__ returns a new model instances based on this schema, see "$models" alias below
-    * __destroy__ calls die on all model instances for this schema and then removes the schema from the list of defined schemas
+    * __drop__ calls drop on all model instances for this schema and then removes the schema from the list of defined schemas

   * **$model(type, obj)** Creates a model instance (which is a speaker) with set and get methods that emits a "change" event.
     * __set(key, value)__ adds key:value pair to model and emits a change event containting the changes
     * __set(object)__ adds the given keys:value pairs to the model and emits a "change" event containting the changes